The Fabulous Baker Boys: Writing and development

 A first draft of the screenplay was completed as early as April 1985, in which Kloves describes the titular characters as "a poor man's version of Ferrante and Teicher."
 The Fabulous Baker Boys was Kloves's directorial debut.
-Kloves's experience writing his previous film, Racing with the Moon (1984), motivated him to direct The Fabulous Baker Boys himself because the final version of the former "wasn't what I saw in my head".
-Although Kloves had always aspired to direct the film himself, he considered his prospects unlikely due to his young age (he was 25 years-old when he first started optioning the script to filmmakers) and lack of filmmaking experience, having only written one film prior.
+The experience he gained writing his previous film, Racing with the Moon (1984), motivated him to direct The Fabulous Baker Boys himself because the final version of the former "wasn't what I saw in my head".
+Although Kloves had always aspired to direct the film himself, he considered his prospects unlikely due to his young age (he was 25 years-old when he first started optioning the script to filmmakers) and lack of experience, having only written one film prior.
 Fearing a different director would struggle to fulfill his vision, his determination ultimately delayed the project by several years.
 Kloves decided to keep the script to himself until he could secure funding that would also allow him to direct his own project.
-Kloves finally sold The Fabulous Baker Boys as a spec script to then-Warner Bros. worldwide production president Mark Rosenberg, after originally selling it to producers Paula Weinstein and Gareth Wigan of WW Productions.
+He finally sold The Fabulous Baker Boys as a spec script to then-Warner Bros. worldwide production president Mark Rosenberg, after originally selling it to producers Paula Weinstein and Gareth Wigan of WW Productions.
 Weinstein and Wigan eventually negotiated a deal to share the film rights with Rosenberg.

 Kloves attempted to work on the film with director George Roy Hill, but they experienced creative differences.
-Following the dissolution of WW Productions, Weinstein became an executive consultant at Metro-Goldwyn-Mayer (MGM) under Alan Ladd, Jr., while Rosenberg eventually left Warner Bros to found Mirage Productions with filmmaker Sydney Pollack.
-Partnering with Mirage, Weinstein briefly relocated The Fabulous Baker Boys to MGM, only for the film to move once again to 20th Century Fox following Ladd, Jr.'s departure from MGM.
-Kloves attributes his struggles with getting the film made to Warner Bros.' reluctance to release the film's rights to a different studio "and watch it be a success for someone else", despite Warner Bros. disinterest in producing the film themselves.
+Following the dissolution of WW Productions, Weinstein became an executive consultant at Metro-Goldwyn-Mayer (MGM) under Alan Ladd Jr., while Rosenberg eventually left Warner Bros to found Mirage Productions with filmmaker Sydney Pollack.
+Partnering with Mirage, Weinstein briefly relocated The Fabulous Baker Boys to MGM, only for the film to move once again to 20th Century Fox following Ladd Jr's departure from MGM.
+Kloves attributes his struggles with getting the film made to Warner Bros' reluctance to release the film's rights to a different studio "and watch it be a success for someone else", despite their disinterest in producing the film themselves.
 Pollack was retained as an executive producer.
-Kloves credits Rosenberg, Pollack, and Weinstein with helping him earn approval to direct the film, having been fans of his previous work.
+Kloves credits Rosenberg, Pollack and Weinstein with helping him earn approval to direct the film, having been fans of his previous work.
 The film's development began in 1986, and was completed over the course of four years, the length of which The New York Times journalist Bernard Weinraub attributed to the film's melancholy nature and Kloves's insistence on directing.
 Kloves's final draft of his screenplay is dated November 4, 1988.